jinjagit/library/README.md

   * Uses local storage to store library entries (books), if available (if run locally).

-## Getting started:
+### Getting started:

-To get started with the app, clone / download the repo and open index.html in a browser:
+To get started with the app, clone / download the repo and open index.html in a browser.